eiffel-community/eiffel-vici/README.md

 start the spring boot server

-may have to restard ng and spring first time
+may have to restart ng and spring first time

 Official readme
 ------